pPrecel/third-party-images/fluent-bit/README.md

 # Fluent Bit Docker Image

 This image is based on the official [Fluent Bit Docker image](https://github.com/fluent/fluent-bit/blob/master/dockerfiles/Dockerfile).

-The custom plugin has the following customizations:

-* Additional Loki output plugin based on the legacy Grafana Loki sources
-* Sequential HTTP output plugin based on the upstream http output plugin
+It has a sequential HTTP output plugin based on the upstream http output plugin.

 ## Build locally

 To build the image locally, execute the following command, entering the proper versions taken from the `envs` file:
 ```
-docker build -t fluent-bit:local --build-arg FLB_VERSION=XXX --build-arg GOLANG_VERSION=XXX
+docker build -t fluent-bit:local --build-arg FLB_VERSION=XXX
 ```

-## Loki output plugin

-The Kyma logging component ships Loki in the outdated 2.2.1 version still being under Apache 2.0 license.
-As the current fluent-bit Loki plugin is not compatible anymore with that version of Loki, the legacy fluent-bit plugin provided by Loki is adopted.

-The sources are mainly copied to the `plugins/out_grafana_loki` folder, and minor adjustments have been made to the `out_grafana_loki.go` file indicated with `//CUSTOM`.

 ## Sequential HTTP output plugin